CRO brainstorming: generating A/B-test ideas

 Guiding principles, distilled from research

 I’ve been studying the science of ideation for four years.
-My initial objective was to find a better way of generating A/B-testing ideas for our clients.
-Our primary core value at AWA has always been “Evidence over opinion” so it was important to ground any methodology in scientific research, but test it in practice.
+Our primary core value in the agency has always been “Evidence Over Opinion” so it was important to ground any methodology in scientific research, but test it in practice.

 We were steered by a number of guiding principles distilled from the research.
-Here are some of them:
+Some of them:

 - Quantity breeds quality.
-You’ve heard this before.
+You’ve probably heard this before expressed as “divergence”, “convergence” and the “double triangle”.
 Start with a broad range of ideas before narrowing down.
-In most cases, we aim to start with around 30 and walk away with 3.
+We usually aim to start with around 30 and walk away with 3 at the end.

 - Groups of people > individuals doing solitary ideation.
 You and I, when thinking of the same problem, will come up with different ideas.
-Even then, we probably won’t come close to tapping into the entire universe of ideas around the particular topic.
+Between us, we won’t come anywhere close to tapping into the entire universe of ideas around our topic.
+The more voices added into the mix, the more varied the ideas are likely to be.
 Also, being exposed to other’s ideas spark new ones in yourself.

 - Groups of people, using a formal ideation method, outperform unstructured group work (Gibson, 2015).

-- Team diversity is important, there is strong evidence in the literature that this improves quality.
+- Team diversity leads to better ideas.
+There is strong evidence in the literature that this improves quality.
 In practice, this means people from different functional areas (eg marketing, dev, UX etc).

 - There are well-documented problems with brainstorming.
-I’m not using the term loosely, referring here to the official method.
-In designing a CRO ideation system, we want to be aware of those and overcome them.
+(Most people use the term loosely and don’t actually follow the official process, but that’s another story).
+In designing a CRO ideation system, we wanted to be aware of those and overcome them.

-- It’s better to sketch ideas than writing them down.
-For one, it’s easier to understand an abstract concept that exists in someone else’s mind when you have a visual representation of it.
+- It’s better to sketch ideas than write them down.
+For one, it’s easier to understand an abstract concept in someone else’s mind when you have a visual representation of it.
 Sketching has been shown to reduce cognitive load when the brain is processing complex information.
 We’re talking about rough sketches, not pretty drawings.

 A science-backed CRO ideation process